 Further, Lund and Aagaard (2020) characterize transformative digital agency by looking at the competence requirements for agency.
 Focal issues facing teachers' and teacher-educators' agency is their ability to identify educationally demanding situations and to transform these situations into constructive teaching by utilising digital resources.
 From the teachers' and teacher-educators' professional learning perspective, transformative digital agency has a pivotal role in recognizing epistemic changes brought on by digitalization.
-It is also important to recognize competences that relate to digital technology and the technology itself and furthermore the adaptive competence of using digital technology is present in the aims and goals set for teaching and learning, and whether digitalization and technology are viewed also as objects of learning and not merely as a tool for learning.
+It is also important to recognize competences that relate to digital technology and the technology itself and furthermore the adaptive competence of using digital technology in a pedagogical way in teaching and interaction.
+It is vital to think about how technology is present in the aims and goals set for teaching and learning, and whether digitalization and technology are viewed also as objects of learning and not merely as a tool for learning.
 Teachers should be able to position both the instruments and content of these elements into their multimodal teaching and interaction in a meaningful way.